lambotpm/pvpguide/Guide.md

 [Details!](https://mods.curse.com/addons/wow/details) - A very informative DPS meter.
 I use it to track interrupts and incoming CC / CC breaks when discussing how to improve after a match with my team.

 ## Tips & Tricks <a name="tips"></a>

+Knowing when to heal via Atonemenet versus direct heals is an artform and requires lots of practice to master.
+Don't get discourged!
+When starting off, err to the side of caution by keeping your teammates topped off with Shields and defensive Penances and Shadow Mends -- fancy damage plays will come once you find your bearings.

+At the start of the arena match, try to quickly stack up some Power Word: Shields and Clarity of Will on your teammates to help mitigate the enemy team's opener.
+Note that Clarity of Will stacks up to two casts worth of absorbs!

 When facing against Restoration or Balance Druids, you can Mass Dispel Cyclones off of your teammates - just be wary of its cooldown!